-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Amyloid Disease or Amyloidosis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Amyloid Disease or Amyloidosis.

 Questions that will be addressed within this article will include: